-- A. Only submit a Notice of Termination (NOT) after one or more of the following conditions have been met: - 1.
-Final stabilization has been achieved on all portions of the Project for which you are responsible; - 2.
-Coverage under an Individual or Alternative General NPDES Permit has been obtained - B. The NOT must be submitted within 30 days of one of the conditions in Section 5.1.A being met.
-Authorization to discharge terminates at midnight of the day the NOT is signed. - C. If a NOT has been submitted and the Project does not meet the criteria for termination, then the Project remains subject to the provisions of this Permit.
+- A. A Notice of Termination (NOT) must be submitted to DHEC for each project granted coverage under this permit, with the exception of those automatically covered based on Section 1.3.A.2 of this permit.
+No NOT is required for those projects. - B. Only submit a Notice of Termination (NOT) after one or more of the following conditions have been met: - 1.
+Final stabilization has been achieved on all portions of the Project for which you are responsible.
+All temporary BMP's (Silt fence, Sediment tubes, etc.) should be removed; - 2.
+Coverage under an Individual or Alternative General NPDES Permit has been obtained - 3.
+Another operator has assumed control, according to §122.41(l)(3) of SC Regulation 61-9, over all area of the construction site that have not reached final stabilization. - C. The NOT must be submitted within thirty (30) days of one of the conditions in Section 5.1.B being met.
+Authorization to discharge terminates at midnight of the day the NOT is signed. - D. If a NOT has been submitted and the Project does not meet the criteria for termination, then the Project remains subject to the provisions of this Permit. - E. Sediment and Erosion Control Inspections will be performed until the NOT is submitted to DHEC.